andrenrwn/smart-lighting/README.md

 # WLED
 If your lighting device is not using Zigbee, then the other option is WLED through Ethernet or Wi-Fi.

+There are several different options to get WLED controllers to control LED strips and LED matrices.

+## QinLED
+[QinLED](https://quinled.info/quinled-dig-octa/) makes components that you can use to build WLED controllers based on ESP32.
+It makes it easy for you to reprogram and custom-build to your home's lighting specifications.
+The controllers are flexible and has safety fuses, something that is *very* useful when renovating a new home, because low-skilled workers (who are usually the only option we get unless you're a multi-millionaire) will absolutely destroy your LED controllers when building your house for you.
+Our electrical workers burned through dozens of these fuses connecting things in the wrong polarity and having badly manufactured LED sheets run solders on the edges causing them to short-circuit.
+Fuses are your friend.
+Always have them around.

+## Gledopto
+[Gledopto](https://www.gledopto.com/h-col-420.html) makes ready-built WLED controllers.
+These are compact and integrated, but do not have fuses.
+If you need to reflash physically, get the model with UART.
+My installation of LED sheets burned through at least two Gledopto RGBCCT PWM controllers before I used QinLED to test them first.

 # Wiring
 To power modern smart lighting, the most flexible cable arrangement is at least one live and one neutral wire.
 A grounding wire is excellent to have.